 This post includes discussion of animal experimentation from the 1950s and 1960s using shock.
 It is unpleasant to contemplate.
 But to me, it makes it even worse that the knowledge gained by those studies is not widely known.
 Studying that literature gives one a window on how punishment works.
 I hope you will read on.

-The studies I cite are all included in current learning theory textbooks, and my descriptions are in accord with the textbooks’ conclusions.
-The results are different from the common assumptions about punishment.
+The studies I cite are all included in current behavior science textbooks, and my descriptions are in accord with the textbooks’ conclusions.
+The conclusions are different from the common assumptions about punishment.

 There is another type of punishment called negative punishment.
 It consists of removing something the dog wants when they do something undesirable.
 I’m not discussing that type of punishment in this post.
 For the rest of the post, when I refer to punishment, I am referring to positive punishment.

 Some trainers and behavior professionals warn about something called the punishment callus.
 A punishment callus is not a physical callus.
 It is one name for the way that animals (including humans) can develop a tolerance for an aversive stimulus.
 When that tolerance is developed, that stimulus does not decrease behavior.
 It is not an effective punisher.
 The animal has become habituated to punishment.

 This is not just a piece of folklore.
 It has been demonstrated repeatedly in studies, and it happens way more often than we realize in real life.
 I’m going to describe some of the research.

 The first thing that happens in most punishment experiments is that the animal is taught a behavior using positive reinforcement.
 The pigeon learns to peck a disk to get some grain.
 The rat learns to press a lever or run down a chute to get food.
 There will be dozens, hundreds, or even thousands of repetitions.
 Then, after the behavior is strong, the researchers introduce punishment.
 This is usually in the form of shock.
 The shock is generally contingent on the animal touching the food or performing the behavior that gets access to the food.